 - Durability – Sturdy and strong

-These are a previous version of their circular needles as they now have white bronze coatings for their brass needles.
+Product Evolution – These are a previous version of their circular needles as they have white bronze coating, so newer models and sets are no longer gold plated.

 - Flexible cables that don’t kink